sandywalker/webui-popover/README.md

-	url:'',//if not empty ,plugin will load content by url backdrop:false,//if backdrop is set to true, popover will use backdrop on open dismissible:true // if popover can be dismissed by  outside click or escape key }
+	url:'',//if not empty ,plugin will load content by url backdrop:false,//if backdrop is set to true, popover will use backdrop on open dismissible:true // if popover can be dismissed by  outside click or escape key autoHide:false // automatic hide the popover by a specified timeout, the value must be false,or a number(1000 = 1s).
+}
 ```